bneijt/ccbuild/INSTALL.md

 There is only one binary, so installation should be easy...
 1)
     Install the dependences:
-    libbobcat 2.0 or higher (correct API of Process class) libgomp 1.0+ (OpenMP)
+    libgomp 1.0+ (OpenMP)
     libgnutls (for MD5 algorithm)
     libboost 1.37 or higher.